git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 :::alert{header="Note" type="info"}
-**Note**: You can give the Chatbot context for prompts by attaching files directly to the prompt, or by creating a library of documents (Workspaces -> knowledge) that you can reference in your prompts.
+You can give the Chatbot context for prompts by attaching files directly to the prompt, or by creating a library of documents (Workspaces -> knowledge) that you can reference in your prompts.
 :::